Breakfast Qimen (Breakfast Keemun)

 - Tea Bush

-This organic black tea is hand picked, and processed by hand as well.
+This organic black tea is hand plucked, and processed by hand as well.
 This certified organic tea is from the famous hometown of black tea in Anhui Province, and is a very popular everyday tea.
-Compared to our Premium Keemun, Breakfast Keemun (Qimen) is more finely chopped and is from a later picking.
-It is a slightly lower grade tea then our Premium Keemun, and is a blend of late spring and early summer tea.
+Breakfast Qimen (Breakfast Keemun) is a blend of late spring and early summer tea.
 For those interested in a higher grade black tea plucked earlier in the spring, consider our Qimen Caixia (Sunrise Keemun).

 The leaves of our Breakfast Qimen are finely chopped to yield a bold brew.
 This strong-bodied tea infuses quickly, and is ideal if you like to drink your tea with milk and sugar.
 While black tea is often taken with milk, sugar or other flavorings, we recommend enjoying our teas pure.
-For an everyday grade of black tea, Breakfast Keemun is a very affordable options for people who like to start their day off with a strongly brewed cup of tea with less caffeine then a cup of coffee.
-This black tea will withstand its flavor and aroma over five infusions.
-It is also often enjoyed as an iced tea, which can be flavored with juice or by itself.
-Enjoy the intense red tea color, rich strong tannin taste with a lightly fruity aroma.
-Try blending this organic black tea with your favorite flavorings.
-This is an easy tea to brew and drink, we recommend Breakfast Keemun if you are new to loose leaf black teas or enjoy English or other well known breakfast teas.
+For an everyday grade of black tea, Breakfast Qimen is a very affordable option for people who like to start their day off with a strongly brewed cup of tea with less caffeine than a cup of coffee.
+This black tea’s flavor and aroma will persist for over four infusions.
+It also makes an excellent iced tea, which can be enjoyed by itself or with your favorite fruit flavors.
+Enjoy the intense red tea color and rich strong tannin taste with a lightly fruity aroma.
+As it is an easy tea to brew and drink, we recommend Breakfast Qimen if you are new to loose leaf black teas or enjoy English or other well known breakfast teas.